How to Create A Vision Board in 7 Steps

 Cover a large work surface with newspaper and assemble your supplies. consider having a vision boarding party with family or friends.
 It’s a lot of fun.

 Step Four: Divide your board into nine sections following the image map below.
 Paint each section a color that is meaningful to you.

-Shari incorporates Bagua Mapping into her vision board technique.
-A Bagua Map is a way of dividing the space on your board to correspond to all the different components of your life.
+This technique is called bagua color mapping.
+A bagua map is a way of dividing the space on your board to correspond to all the different components of your life.
 It is a tool often used in modern forms of feng shui.

 Step Five: Lay out your images on the board.